 10 Signs You Are Hiring an Awesome Conference Speaker

 Hiring conference speakers ain’t no walk in the park.
 In the socially-techy world we live in, requirements for hiring speakers changed dramatically.
-Here is what you should look for when hiring conference speakers.
+Here is what you should look for when hiring a conference speaker.

 Do you remember when selecting speakers was super easy?
 Most of the traits of the successful conference performer were known: charisma, presence, eloquence, storytelling.